 Students with documented learning, physical, sensory, health, or psychiatric disabilities may request reasonable accommodations to ensure equal access to education, housing, meal, and co-curricular activities at Presbyterian College.
 (Equal access is defined by the U.S. Department of Education as an equal opportunity of a qualified person with a disability to participate in or benefit from educational aid, benefits, or services.).

 Reasonable accommodations are those that do not fundamentally alter the nature of an academic course or the institution’s policies, including the required courses for a B.A. or B.S. degree and do not place an undue hardship on the institution.
-Reasonable accommodations are distinguished from services of a personal nature which PC does not provide.
+Reasonable accommodations are distinguished from services of a personal nature that PC does not provide.
 In addition, PC does not provide transportation to any classes or medical offices for any student.

 Students who wish to request reasonable accommodations are expected to self-disclose by completing the Accommodations Initial Intake Form and by providing current documentation of their disability.
 Documentation must not be more than three calendar years old from the student’s initial date of enrollment at Presbyterian College.
 Students may contact the Academic Success Office about securing accommodations at any time, though most students do so in their first semester of enrollment.
 Documentation should be directly sent to the Academic Success Office (not the Admissions Office) in advance of arrival to campus.
 Documentation should be sent to firstname.lastname@example.org OR to Presbyterian College, Academic Success Office/Accommodations, 503 S. Broad Street, Clinton, SC 29325.